 In many cases, physical therapy and occupational therapy go together like peanut butter and jelly.
-PTs and OTs often share similar goals and interventions, treat the same types of patients in the same settings, and get confused by the billing rules that apply to our respective specialties.
+We often share similar goals and interventions, treat the same types of patients, and often share a need to clarify the billing rules that apply to our specialties.

-This confusion leads to quite a few questions, including this head-scratcher: how does one bill for OT and PT provided to a single patient on the same day?
+This confusion leads to several questions, including this head-scratcher: how does a clinic bill for occupational therapy and then bill for physical therapy provided to a single patient on the same day?

-While the specifics of billing for PT and OT treatment on the same date of service can be very murky, it’s very possible to do—as long as you color within the lines.
+While the specifics of how to bill for PT and OT treatment on the same service date can be murky, it’s possible to do—as long as you color within the lines.

 Understand your payers’ rules.